 The perfect balance to obtain the best soil for cultivation would be found between both types, having a little argillaceous earth but able to oxygenate the roots and retain the water.
-Obviously not all of the natural land has this idyllic composition, so to achieve this combination you can include different elements that will help to get a land for a suitable cultivation:
+Obviously not all of the natural land has this idyllic composition, so to achieve this combination you can include different elements that will help to get a land for a suitable cultivation

-Arlita: these are heat expanded clay balls that offer good drainage and oxygenation.
+- Arlita: these are heat expanded clay balls that offer good drainage and oxygenation.

-Perlite: it’s a very light material that stores air and nutrients so it guarantees a good oxygenation and drainage.
+- Perlite: it’s a very light material that stores air and nutrients so it guarantees a good oxygenation and drainage.

-Vermiculite: it’s expanded mica, ideal to give texture to sandy soils and stop the drainage speed as it absorbs water and nutrients.
+- Vermiculite: it’s expanded mica, ideal to give texture to sandy soils and stop the drainage speed as it absorbs water and nutrients.

-Compost: is the fertilizer most used, it’s organic matter in decomposition.
+- Compost: is the fertilizer most used, it’s organic matter in decomposition.

-Manure: It’s important that the manure is well decomposed.
+- Manure: It’s important that the manure is well decomposed.

-Earthworm humus: ideal for crops as they provide oxygenation to the roots and texture.
+- Earthworm humus: ideal for crops as they provide oxygenation to the roots and texture.

-Coconut fiber: light substrate with a high water and nutrient retention capacity, it also provides good aeration.
+- Coconut fiber: light substrate with a high water and nutrient retention capacity, it also provides good aeration.
 It’s recommended to mix the coconut fiber with earthworm humus.

-Preventing weeds is essential and it’s important to clear the soil as well as possible before you begin planting.
-The cleaner the soil is, the less irrigation it appears.
-Using the Waterboxx we ensure to a certain extent that once planted, weeds won’t appear around the plant, as it acts as a barrier.
+* Pro Tip: Using a self-irrigation system such as the Waterboxx, we ensure to some extent that once planted weeds will not appear around the plant, as it acts as a barrier.
+In any case, it is always advisable to review the garden at least once a week to ensure that the weeds have not reappeared.

 However, it’s always advisable to review the orchard or garden at least once a week to ensure that the weeds have not reappeared.
 To prepare the land for cultivation, it ‘s best to use tools such as the hoe, or watering the soil and the next day with, pulling them out by hand.
 This method has the advantage that it eliminates the roots.

-Airing and Mulling
+2. Airing and Mulling